godiard/help-activity/source/how_to_help.rst

 Some Activities have no easy to find instructions.
 If you can write even a very short introduction, it could be very useful for other Sugar learners.

-The  wiki page linked might have some ideas on pages, which have been requested, or which others are working on and might appreciate collaboration.
+The Sugarlabs wiki page http://wiki.sugarlabs.org/go/Activities/Help/Help_17 might have some ideas on pages, which have been requested, or which others are working on and might appreciate collaboration.

 What to do with your finished work
 ::::::::::::::::::::::::::::::::::

 First of all you might briefly contact gonzalo at laptop dot org by e-mail to tell him what you would like to contribute.
 If you write a new page , you can send him the page (as my_page.rst) as an attachment to an e-mail explaining briefly what is attached.
 If new images are linked into the page, send them too.

-If you have improved a page, the preferred method is to submit it is as a "patch".
+If you have improved a page, the preferred method is to submit it as a "patch".

 Tutorial 5 - generate a patch
 :::::::::::::::::::::::::::::